robbintt/dspy_optimizations/gepa_self_optimizer/IMPLEMENTATION_PLAN.md

             return dspy.Prediction(answer=draft_answer, critique=critique_pkg.critique, severity=critique_pkg.severity)
 ```

 This clean, modular architecture makes it easy to adapt GEPA optimization to your own tasks and use cases.
+GEPA will evolve the instructions in each of the three components to improve overall system performance.